Lake-Sumter State College

 - For more than 40 years, LSCC has been committed to its mission of providing 'excellent student-centered academic and career-oriented education.'
 Our greatest strength lies in our talented and dedicated faculty and staff.
 We pride ourselves on treating every student as an individual, so you'll find friendly people who want to help you achieve success.
 You can always feel free to ask for advice and guidance.

-- The teacher population of 144 teachers has stayed relatively flat over five years.
+The teacher population of 286 teachers has grown by 81% over five years.

 |Lake-Sumter State College||(FL) Community College Avg.|

 |Carnegie Classification||Baccalaureate/Associate's Colleges: Associate's Dominant||Baccalaureate/Associate's Colleges: Mixed Baccalaureate/Associate's|

 |Institution Level||Four or more years||Four or more years|